-Permitted accessory uses and structures in the R-2 zone are as follows: garages or parking spaces for each dwelling unit; accessory dwelling unit; home occupations, noncommercial swimming pools, greenhouses, garden, tool or garbage sheds.
+Permitted accessory uses and structures in the R-2 zone are as follows: residential garages and carports or parking spaces for each dwelling unit; private workshops, other uses determined by the board of adjustment to be of a similar and compatible nature garages or parking spaces for each dwelling unit; accessory dwelling unit; home occupations, noncommercial swimming pools, greenhouses, garden, tool or garbage sheds.

-The following uses are permitted after hearing and attachment of conditions: traditional home occupations, boarding houses, professional offices, and other uses deemed by the city council to be conditional.
+The following uses are permitted after hearing and attachment of conditions: traditional home occupations, boarding houses, professional offices, churches, duplexes, swimming pools, tennis courts, libraries, and other uses deemed by the board of adjustment city council to be conditional.